Hyyote/DARKSTAR/README.md

 ## Example Configuration

-This example is tuned for an i9-10850K with USB on physical core 0, GPU on 4:
+This example is tuned for an i9-10850K with affinities: USB on physical core 0, GPU on 4, NIC on 5

 ```ini
 [Settings]